This feature is used to develop ETL definitions.

 Remove Instances.

-A pop-up window is rendered for configuration.
-The drop-down list provides options to select all instances or by their status, as shown below.
+A pop-up window appears for configuration.
+The drop-down list lets you select all instances or filter by status, as shown below.
+Select the Remove instance status option, then click the “Remove” button to initiate.

 Favorites.